kubernetes/kops/docs/instance_groups.md

 # The `InstanceGroup` resource

 The `InstanceGroup` resource represents a group of similar machines typically provisioned in the same availability zone.
-On AWS, instance groups map directly to an autoscale group.
+On AWS, instance groups map directly to an autoscaling group.

 The complete list of keys can be found at the [InstanceGroup](https://pkg.go.dev/k8s.io/kops/pkg/apis/kops#InstanceGroupSpec) reference page.